jbenr/C343-data_structures/README.md

 ## Making Your Own Repository

-For the last step, you will be making your own repository where you will upload you completed programs, which then will be retrieved by the Autograder to grade your program.
+For the last step, you will be setting up your own repository where you will upload you completed programs, which then will be retrieved by the Autograder for grading.

-First, you should have been added as a collaborator to a repository named `[your-iu-username]-submission` under the TBD organization.
+First, you should have been added as a collaborator to a repository named `[your-iu-username]-submission` under the C343-SP2020 organization.
 You should go and copy the link to this repository, and give this repository a name using git by using the following command:

-`$ git remote add submission [link to your repository]`
+`$ git remote add submission https://github.iu.edu/C343-SP2020/[your-iu-username]-submission.git`

 Verify that everything is setup correctly by typing the following command: